 - Professor Hermione Lee, President of Wolfson College, who has research interests in Edith Wharton and Willa Cather, and, more generally, late 19th to 21st century American fiction.

-- Dr Erica McAlpine, Robin Geffen Career Development Fellow in English at Keble College, specialising in 19th to 21st century Poetry, Romanticism and American Literature.
+- Dr Erica McAlpine, Associate Professor and A C Cooper Fellow and Tutor in English Language & Literature, St Edmund Hall, specialising in 19th to 21st century Poetry, Romanticism and American Literature.

 - Professor Kate McLoughlin, Tutorial Fellow at Harris Manchester College, who has research interests in 19th- to 21st-century American literature, particularly war writing, modernism and Jewish American literature.